-ABx considers the Sunrise Bauxite Project to be the best source of gibbsite trihydrate (THA) bauxite in Queensland.
-Bauxite resources total 37 million tonnes (see Resources statement) of 3 to 15 metre thick bauxite, including 10 million tonnes suitable for simple bulk mining and shipping of bauxite averaging 44% to 45% Al2O3 & 5% SiO2 which is ideal metallurgical bauxite for low-temperature Bayer alumina refineries.

-ABx recently advised that it had signed a joint venture agreement with Alumin Pty Limited for the development of the Sunrise Bauxite Project comprising a bauxite mine at Binjour plateau and port operations at Bundaberg.
+ABx considers the Sunrise Bauxite Project to be the best source of gibbsite trihydrate bauxite in Queensland, Bauxite resources total 37 million tonnes (see Resources statement) of 3-15 metre thick bauxite, including 10 million tonnes suitable for simple bulk mining and shipping of bauxite averaging 44-45% Al2O3 and 5% SiO2, which is ideal metallurgical bauxite for low-temperature Bayer alumina refineries.
+In early 2022, ABx signed a joint venture agreement with Alumin Pty Limited for the development of the Sunrise Bauxite Project, comprising a bauxite mine at Binjour plateau and port operations at Bundaberg.
 Alumin is an Australian special purpose vehicle company associated with our strategic marketing partner, Rawmin Mining and Industries of India (Rawmin).
-Under the agreement, Alumin Pty Ltd will contribute up to \$A18 million of the development costs earning up to 49.9% equity in the project, which ABx anticipates will fund all operations associated with mine and port development.
+Under the agreement, Alumin Pty Ltd will contribute up to \$18 million of the development costs earning up to 49.9% equity in the project, which ABx anticipates will fund all operations associated with mine and port development.